-- Proof of work is a requirement to define an expensive computer calculation popularly called as mining, that needs to be performed in order to create a new group of trustless transactions (Block) on the blockchain.
+- Proof of work is a requirement to define an expensive computer calculation popularly called mining that needs to be performed to create a new group of trustless transactions (Block) on the blockchain.

 - The first block miner who solves the problem gets a reward in return.